 The owner must have the works inspected by the relevant local government authorities or certified inspection organizations during the construction period after the completion of certain works specified in the Building Standards Act and local regulations.
 The owner must apply for a certificate of interim inspection within four days after completion of these specified works.
-After the interim inspection is completed, a certificate of interim inspection is issued, and then the construction works can be resumed.
+After the interim inspection is completed, a certificate of interim inspection works can be resumed.